OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 ### assert_near_equal

 The unit test that Aviary uses most is `assert_near_equal` from the OpenMDAO utility [assert_near_equal](https://openmdao.org/newdocs/versions/latest/_srcdocs/packages/utils/assert_utils.html).
+This assertion takes about 70% of all the assertions.
 It has the following format:

 ```
 assert_near_equal(actual_value, expected_value, tolerance=1e-15, tol_type='rel')